computationalmystic/Zephyr-group12/Sprint 1/Sprint 1 design document.md

 We have decided to not deploy a database on a server, and rather save local files in the system.
 This will allow us to keep saved data in the system such as system settings and security pin.

-- You may decide not to deploy a database on a server, but please do describe how your system will save data to be loaded on restart.
-And, if you don't plan to do this, also let us know.

 ## Functional Requirements

 1. Smoke Detection Use Case